saif-ismail/omars_analysis/README.md

   This is to specify heredity constraints for two-factor interaction effects.
 The accepted inputs are 's', 'w' or 'n' ('s'- strong heredity, 'w'- weak heredity, 'n'- no heredity).
 The input must be a string in lowercase.
 The default is 'n'.

 - alpha
-  Here tha three different alpha values can be specified (refer paper for mor information).
+  Here the three different alpha values can be specified (refer paper for mor information).
 The input must be a list of alpha values in float format.
 The default value for this parameter is [0.05, 0.2, 0.2].

 - effects_to_drop